 concentration nor contemplation.
 Maharisi claims it can only be learned

 through the personal instruction of a qualified teacher.
 A student is

-given

-and instructed in the use of it while meditating twice
+given a personal mantra and instructed in the use of it while meditating twice

 daily for about twenty minutes.
 The mantra is meaningless, and is not

 chanted verbally or mentally.
 It is void of all religious significance.

 The meditative technique requires no specific postures or times.
 But,

 The regular use of the mantra is the vital principle of TM.
 According to

 Maharishi such use enables the practitioner to reach a state of

 which is active at the surface but still on the bottom.

-TM, it is said, allows the practitioner to reach thoughts at their origination
+TM, it is said, allows the practitioner to reach thoughts at their

-in which no mental activity occurs.
+restful alertness in which no mental activity occurs.
 It is called a

 fourth state of consciousness because it differs from the common states of

 waking, dreaming, and deep sleep, and from the states

-In such a transcendental consciousness state, there seem to be no boundaries
+In such a transcendental consciousness state, there seem to be no

-one of emptiness that becomes silent joy.
+experience is one of emptiness that becomes silent joy.